Sins of the Past (Terriers): Flashbacks

-Three years ago, Hank (Donal Logue) works as a detective alongside Mark (Rockmond Dunbar).
-They are introduced to a suspect, Billy Whitman (Chris William Martin), a suspected serial rapist, although Hank does not see the similarities in the description.
-Hank interrogates a criminal, Britt (Michael Raymond-James), who has been arrested for robbery and suspects him of being the real rapist as he was near the area where a rape took place.
-Britt's testimony convinces Hank that he was not involved in the rape, as Britt expressed genuine concern for the women.
+Three years ago, an alcoholic Hank (Donal Logue) works as a detective alongside Mark (Rockmond Dunbar).
+Hank is asked to interrogate Britt (Michael Raymond-James), then a thief stopped near the scene of a rape by Billy Whitman (Chris William Martin), the son of a powerful La Jolla family.
+Though Hank notes Britt does not match the description of the serial rapist, he questions Britt and is convinced of his innocence, as Britt expressed genuine concern for the woman.
 Police also recover a phone recording of Britt reporting a woman screaming, so they are forced to let him go.